roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  "David," she moaned, kissing my forehead, "I love you."

  With my eyes closed, I grinned and hugged her more closely.
 I knew she meant it.
 But only Kitty knew what that really meant to her.
-Report_Story #1